 When it comes to completing a book, no writer should go it alone.
 A professional book editor can help you develop your ideas and polish your work.
 Moreover, they can help ensure your finished book is a high-quality, professional product ready for publishing.
 This guide will show you just how editors can help.
 Even better, it will help you find a book editor who is the right fit for you.

-As a writer, opting for professional editing services will help you make your finished book as professional as possible.
+When you’re a writer, opting for professional editing services will help you make your finished book as professional as possible.
 Professional editors make suggestions to improve things like pacing, characters, or plot.
 In addition, editors improve sentences so that they flow better, fix errors, and make sure your writing is clear and effective.

 The job of every editor is to improve your book and help make it a top-notch finished product.
 However, different types of book editors work on different aspects of books.
 The three main types of editors are developmental editors, copy editors, and proofreaders.
 We’ll describe each of the three types in greater detail below.